donutranger/jomhack-skynet-ddos/lambda-python3.10/examples/booking_results.md

 # Part 4

-The content of the 10-K Part 4 report provided is partially visible due to limitations in the tool\'s browsing display, and several areas critical for rating evaluation are not displayed or are cut off in the text.
+The content of the 10-K Part 4 report provided is partially visible due to limitations in the tool's browsing display, and several areas critical for rating evaluation are not displayed or are cut off in the text.
 Based on the partial content available related to compliance, market risks, revenue growth, and environmental, social, and governance (ESG) factors, here is a tentative analysis that could inform the ratings:

 ```json
 {